Auerilas/ecopy/docs/source/ordination.rst

 .. py:class:: hillsmith(mat, wt_r=None, ndim=2)

 	Takes an input matrix and performs ordination described by Hill and Smith (1976).
 Returns on object of class :py:class:`hillsmith`, with several methods and attributes.
-NOTE: This will NOT work of rows < columns or with missing values.
+NOTE: This will NOT work when rows < columns or with missing values.

 	**Parameters**